tud-mchen6/ESM_assignment/README.md

     conda env create -f environment.yaml

+To run a model, navigate to the directory `scripts`, then run

+    python run_model.py model_1
+if you want to run model_1.
+To plot the results, substitute `run_model.py` in the above command with the plotting script that you want to call.

 ## Exercise questions

 ### Exercise 1.
 City-scale dispatch problem

-Assume we are modelling for city A that has gas power plants with fixed total capacity.
-To meet the electricity demand of the city, the gas power plant and some renewable energy plants are in use.
+Assume we are modelling for city A that has gas power plants and a nuclear power plan with fixed total capacity.
+To meet the electricity demand of the city, the above-mentioned power plants and some renewable energy plants are in use.

 **Step 1**.
-Run model 1 as it is.
+Run model 1 without any renewables capacity.
+1. What do you observe as the dispatch pattern between gas and nuclear power plants?
-1. What is the electricity shadow price, and how is that set?
+2. What is the electricity shadow price, and how is that set?

 **Step 2**.
-Run model 1 and reduce the gas power plant capacity to 2 GW.
+Run model 1 and add 3 GW of onshore wind and 3 GW of solar.
 1. What happens to the shadow price now?
 Why is it?
 2. What have you observed regarding the operation curve of wind and solar?